-Legal advice privilege applies to confidential communications between lawyers and their clients for the purpose of giving or receiving legal advice.
+Legal advice privilege applies to confidential communications between lawyers and their clients for the dominant purpose of giving or receiving legal advice.
 Legal advice privilege, which is available in contentious and non-contentious situations, therefore concerns:

 - confidential

 - communications

 - between a lawyer and client

-- for the purpose of giving/receiving legal advice.
+- for the dominant purpose of giving/ receiving legal advice.

-Each part of the test for legal advice privilege is explained briefly below.
+Each aspect of legal advice privilege is considered below.